makeorg/main-api/README.md

 then you can connect to your $DOCKER_HOST (most likely localhost) on port 9100 with your browser to have the stats.

+## Misc

+- The netty version has been forced, so when new dependencies are added, it may be a good idea to exclude netty if it includes it
+- Because of the that, there may be some weird behaviour once we start tests with several nodes